rsyslog/rsyslog-doc/source/overview.rst

 If messages follow `RFC3164 <https://tools.ietf.org/html/rfc3164>`_ or `RFC5424 <https://tools.ietf.org/html/rfc5424>`_ everything will work as expected.
 Otherwise, you'll have to struggle a bit with them.

 After receiving each message, Rsyslog main thread push it to *main_queue* and one worker thread starts doing *the magic*.
-To do so, it interprets what written on the `config file <http://www.rsyslog.com/doc/master/configuration/basic_structure.html#configuration-file>`_.
+To do so, it interprets what's written on the `config file <http://www.rsyslog.com/doc/master/configuration/basic_structure.html#configuration-file>`_.

 At this point, this is more or less how Rsyslog should look to you: